fetlife/help/04_groups/07_remove-or-ban-from-group.md

 # How do I remove or ban a memberfrom my group?

-If you are a group leader, there are two ways you can ban a memberfrom your group.
+If you are a group leader, there are two ways you can ban a member from your group.

 The first option is to click on the "Members" tab in the group and search for the memberyou want to remove or ban from the group.